devigned/bond-openapi-annotation-sample/readme.md

 a sample OpenAPI document.
 The OpenAPI document is then validated against both JSON Draft 4 schema and OpenAPI 2.0 schema.

+The extension to JSON schema is based on [section 5.6 of JSON Schema Draft 4](http://json-schema.org/latest/json-schema-core.html#anchor20)
+> 5.6.
+Extending JSON Schema
+> Implementations MAY choose to define additional keywords to JSON Schema.
+Save for explicit agreement, schema authors SHALL NOT expect these additional keywords to be supported by peer implementations.
+Implementations SHOULD ignore keywords they do not support.

 ## [Bond Sample IDL](./sample/bond/sample.bond)
 Bond IDL expressing a data annotation.
 ```